 One habitual response to fear is to walk away from the situation causing it.
-For writers, this generally leads to procrastination or plain old giving up.
+For writers, this usually leads to procrastination or plain old giving up.
 (Here’s a manuscript that sits in a desk drawer for decades; there’s a doctoral dissertation that goes unfinished.)

-In my own case, learning how to separate the creative act of writing from the evaluative act of editing proved to be the magic formula.
+For me, learning how to separate the creative act of writing from the evaluative act of editing proved to be the magic formula.
 But everyone is different.

 If you want to make some progress in dealing with your own fear of writing, here’s what I suggest: Get specific about your problem.
 Instead of vaguely telling yourself,

-I don’t write very well….
+- I don’t write very well….

-I just can’t get started…
+- I just can’t get started…

-I don’t know what to say…
+- I don’t know what to say…

 …require yourself to be more detailed and particular: